Bacteriophage: In the environment

 Metagenomics has allowed the in-water detection of bacteriophages that was not possible previously.

 Also, bacteriophages have been used in hydrological tracing and modelling in river systems, especially where surface water and groundwater interactions occur.
 The use of phages is preferred to the more conventional dye marker because they are significantly less absorbed when passing through ground waters and they are readily detected at very low concentrations.
 Non-polluted water may contain approximately 2×108 bacteriophages per ml.

 Bacteriophages are thought to contribute extensively to horizontal gene transfer in natural environments, principally via transduction, but also via transformation.
 Metagenomics-based studies also have revealed that viromes from a variety of environments harbor antibiotic-resistance genes, including those that could confer multidrug resistance.

+Recent findings have mapped the complex and intertwined arsenal of anti-phage defense tools in environmental bacteria.

 In humans

-Although phages do not infect humans, there are countless phage particles in the human body, given our extensive microbiome.
-Our phage population has been called the human phageome, including the "healthy gut phageome" (HGP) and the "diseased human phageome" (DHP).
+Although phages do not infect humans, there are countless phage particles in the human body, given the extensive human microbiome.
+One's phage population has been called the human phageome, including the "healthy gut phageome" (HGP) and the "diseased human phageome" (DHP).
 The active phageome of a healthy human (i.e., actively replicating as opposed to nonreplicating, integrated prophage) has been estimated to comprise dozens to thousands of different viruses.

 There is evidence that bacteriophages and bacteria interact in the human gut microbiome both antagonistically and beneficially.

 Preliminary studies have indicated that common bacteriophages are found in 62% of healthy individuals on average, while their prevalence was reduced by 42% and 54% on average in patients with ulcerative colitis (UC) and Crohn's disease (CD).
 Abundance of phages may also decline in the elderly.

 The most common phages in the human intestine, found worldwide, are crAssphages.
 CrAssphages are transmitted from mother to child soon after birth, and there is some evidence suggesting that they may be transmitted locally.
 Each person develops their own unique crAssphage clusters.
 CrAss-like phages also may be present in primates besides humans.

-Commonly studied bacteriophage
+Commonly studied bacteriophages

-Among the countless phage, only a few have been studied in detail, including some historically important phage that were discovered in the early days of microbial genetics.
+Among the countless phages, only a few have been studied in detail, including some historically important phage that were discovered in the early days of microbial genetics.
 These, especially the T-phage, helped to discover important principles of gene structure and function.